 The United States is a nation of over-spenders.
 We live in a market economy

 and we are led to believe that we are good citizens when we agree to spend

 our money, lots of it.
 So much so that we as a country and as individuals

-are in massive debt.
-Because many of us feel alienated and disconnected,
+are in massive debt, especially now!
+Because many of us feel alienated

-scarce and some families are living in fear and couple’s are fighting
+pandemic, money is scarce and some families are living in fear and couples

-due to frustration and lack of money.
-Money is a complex focal point in
+are fighting due to frustration and lack of money.
+Money is a complex

 Men and women also have different money styles.
 What sets women apart from

 men is the different situations women will find themselves in during their